top of page

 What You Should Know About Lead Paint Before Renovating

-Nearly all of the homes built before 1950 and up to 75% of homes that were built before 1978 contained lead-based paint.
-While latex paint existed at this time, lead paint was preferred for its color and long wear.
-Beyond 1990, houses should not contain lead paint as all paints on the market were virtually lead-free.
-Lead was originally added in paint to accelerate its drying time and increase its durability, but later on lead was revealed to cause danger to your health.
+Nearly all homes built before 1950 and up to 75% of homes constructed before 1978 contained lead-based paint.
+This is especially important for homeowners planning renovations, repairs, or interior painting projects in older homes.
+While latex paint existed at this time, lead paint was preferred for its color and durability.
+Beyond 1990, houses should not contain lead paint, as all paints on the market were virtually lead-free.
+Lead was originally added to paint to accelerate drying time and increase durability.
+However, it was later revealed that lead poses serious health risks.

 Why Lead Paint Is Dangerous for Your Family and Home

 Lead is a cumulative neurotoxin.
-Removing, repairing or disturbing lead-based paint through normal wear and tear (think of the friction caused when doors and windows open/close) can expose you and your family to serious health risks.
-The greatest danger is when lead paint begins to peel or chip - even small amounts of lead can cause problems.
+Removing, repairing, or disturbing lead-based paint through normal wear and tear can expose you and your family to serious health risks.
+The greatest danger occurs when lead paint begins to peel or chip.
+Even small amounts of lead can cause significant problems.

-Children, especially younger children, are particularly at risk from lead poisoning as it can impact their mental and physical development.
-The biggest concern is children putting things into their mouth (such as paint chips or on surfaces which have lead dust).
-Lead poisoning symptoms oftentimes don't appear until dangerous levels of lead have accumulated.
-If you're concerned your old home may have lead present, it's important to get blood lead tests done for any young children you may have and begin testing for lead in the paint.
+Children, especially younger ones, are particularly at risk for lead poisoning.
+It can impact their mental and physical development.
+The biggest concern is children putting things in their mouths, such as paint chips or items on surfaces with lead dust.
+Symptoms of lead poisoning often do not appear until dangerous levels have accumulated.
+If you're concerned that your old home may have lead present, it's crucial to get blood lead tests done for any young children and begin testing for lead in the paint.

 How to Test If Your Home Has Lead Paint